gvSIGAssociation/gvnix/addon-service/docs/pd-addon-service-layer.rst

 service ws list
 -------------------
-Shows a class list with imports and/or exposes services
+Shows a class list with imports and/or exported services.

 service security ws
 ---------------------